IBM/python-ubi-openshift/README.md

 ### Congratulations!

-You have now successfully created and deployed a microservice using the RedHat Universal Base Image (UBI) in an OpenShift 4 cluster on IBM Cloud
+You have now successfully created a Python Flask microservice container image, using the UBI, and optionally deployed it to a Red Hat OpenShift 4 cluster on the IBM Cloud.